pyaracetamol07/PDF-Research-Assistant/README.md

 ## Features

 * Upload up to 5 PDF files
 * Ask questions about uploaded documents
-* Semantic search using Gemini embeddings and ChromaDB
-* AI-generated answers using Gemini
+* AI-generated answers based on the uploaded documents
-* Answer verification using the retrieved context
 * PDF name and page number shown as sources
+* Chat history for previous questions and answers
-* Optional web search using Tavily
+* Optional web search when information is not found in the uploaded PDFs
 * Web sources shown for web-based answers
-* Simple Streamlit interface
+* Answer verification to improve reliability

 ## Tech Stack